anon-blue/anon.blue/README.txt

                                      the sysrteam
   it s a new update and you can now call this number and live a message heu hum.
-.. leave if you prefer. you can listen and answer
+.. leave if you prefer. you can listen and answer so let's break the rules

                                              Fuck!wherer is me
                                                 hjgjgh 123li